What is Cervical Cancer?

 - Some sexually transmitted infections (ex: chlamydia)

-- Mother who took DES (diethylstilbestrol) during her pregnancy with you
+- A mother who took DES (diethylstilbestrol) during her pregnancy with you

 Signs and Symptoms of Cervical Cancer

 Precancerous cells, also known as cervical dysplasia, generally present with no symptoms at all.
 By the time you are experiencing cervical dysplasia symptoms, it’s likely that the problem has become cancerous and is much more difficult to treat.
 This is why it is important to always attend your regular pap screenings for early detection.

 Some warning signs of cervical cancer include: